Wise (TransferWise) vs. CurrencyFair

 - Bank transfer (ACH) – 1–4 business days

+In most cases, Wise will provider faster transfer speeds.
 If there’s one weakness to both Wise and CurrencyFair, it’s that you can’t pay by credit or debit card for all currencies.
-Wise offers credit and debit card payments for currencies like the British pound and Australian dollar, but not for others like the Japanese yen or US dollar.
-CurrencyFair only offers debit card payments from Irish cards.
 Expanding credit and debit card payments would speed up the transfer time for many countries.

 Which offers more options?